nawazhabib/nawazhabib/README.md

   <tr>
     <td valign="center">

-🌱 I am Software Engineer at Apex Holding Limited.
+🌱 Software Engineer at Apex Holding Limited.

-🎯 My Goal is to become a Java Architect.
+🎯 Goal is to become a Java Architect.

-✨ I love to learn Java new features.
+✨ Love to learn and coding.

 <!-- <td >